Mark Your Calendar: May 1st - May 5th, 2017

-Building cooperation within the InfiniBand®, iWARP, and RoCE communities, the OpenFabrics Alliance brings you this interoperability session, focusing on industry-wide interoperability using the OpenFabrics Alliance Software Stack.
-This is the eighteenth OFA group test event since these biannual sessions started in 2006.
+Building cooperation within the InfiniBand®, iWARP, and RoCE communities, the OpenFabrics Alliance brings you this interoperability session, focusing on industry-wide interoperability using the OpenFabrics Enterprise Distribution software stack.
+This is the 20th OFA group test event since these biannual sessions started in 2006.

 An Exceptional Environment

-Testing Cluster - The testing cluster at the UNH-IOL has 38 servers that will be running a 7.2 version of Scientific Linux.
+Testing Cluster - The testing cluster at the UNH-IOL has 39 servers that are running Scientific Linux 7.3.
 Other operating systems can be installed by request.

 - OpenFabrics Enterprise Distribution (OFED) - Version 4.8